mautic/user-documentation/docs/contacts/contacts_overview.rst

 Changing the view
 =================

-The Segment is the default tabular view of all the Contacts in the system - by default the **list view** is enabled, but you can also choose to switch to the **card view** (also known as **grid view**) which uses avatars to depict the contacts visually using cards.
+The Segment is the default tabular view of all the Contacts in the system - by default the **list view** is enabled, but you can also choose to switch to the **card view** also known as **grid view** which uses avatars to depict the Contacts visually using cards.
 If you’d like to see your Contacts in the card view, click the **C** button while you’re looking at the Contact list.
 To go back to the table or list view, press the **T** key.

 The :ref:`Manage Contacts<managing contacts>` section provides more information on how you can work with Contacts in Mautic.